Richa Chadha: Personal life

 In 2006, Chadha directed and wrote a 20-minute documentary film called "Rooted in Hope".
 In 2008, she participated in the "Gladrags Megamodel Contest."
 Chadha considers B. R. Ambedkar as her icon.

-Chadha has been in a relationship with Ali Fazal.
+Chadha had been in a relationship with Ali Fazal.
 On 23 September 2022, she and Fazal announced their impending marriage and said that the ceremony would be eco-friendly.
 On 4 October 2022, she married Fazal at a ceremony in Lucknow.

 On 16 July 2024, Chadha and Fazal welcomed their first child, a baby girl.

 Off-screen work

 Modeling and endorsements

 In 2014, she posed as a mermaid for a People for the Ethical Treatment of Animals ad campaign, encouraging people to avoid eating fish and to go vegetarian.
 The same year, she walked the ramps of Lakme Fashion Week and performed in a play called Trivial Disasters.

 Political activism

 In January 2020, the actress had expressed solidarity with the students victimized in the JNU attack joining other actors from the film fraternity like Taapsee Pannu participating in a protest in Mumbai.
 Earlier, she opposed a police crackdown on Jamia Millia Islamia and Aligarh Muslim University students that took place on 15 December 2019 when students in these two campuses were protesting the India's Citizenship Amendment Act.
 Chadha created The Kindry, a social media effort, in June 2021, with the goal of amplifying ordinary good tales from society in the midst of the epidemic.
 The actor and her friend and entrepreneur Krishan Jagota have launched a dedicated Instagram page where they will spotlight people and their acts of goodwill.